Best Headset for CS:GO - The Ultimate Guide

 Conclusion: the best headset for CS:GO

-CS:GO is a very ‘basic’ game by itself.
-It runs on a toaster, as they say, and the core gameplay has been around since what might as well be described as ‘forever,’ so you’d expect the most used headsets to be pretty basic as well, but they’re anything but.
+CS:GO is a very 'basic' game by itself.
+It runs on a toaster, as they say, and the core gameplay has been around since what might as well be described as 'forever' so you'd expect the most used headsets to be pretty basic as well, but they're anything but.

-Most headsets on this list don’t feature endless tuning options and extra dials and knobs, but they all have one thing in common and that is that they all have great sound quality.
-It should come as no surprise that professional gamers go for headsets with a great sound, but all of the models on this list are at least somewhat known for their great and accurate portrayal of sounds as opposed to going for a more ‘cinematic’ bass-heavy sound that some gaming headsets tend to do.
+Most headsets on this list don't feature endless tuning options and extra dials and knobs, but they all have one thing in common and that is that they all have great positional audio.
+It should come as no surprise that professional gamers go for headsets with a great sound, but all of the models on this list are at least somewhat known for their great and accurate portrayal of sounds as opposed to going for a more 'cinematic' bass-heavy sound that some gaming headsets tend to do.

 As we mentioned in the intro: having clear and precise sound is of vital importance in a game such as CS:GO, and this list seems to indicate that the pros agree with that.
 It makes sense as well; CS:GO isn't a game that thrives on cinematic experiences or anything of the sort.
 It's a basic (at least on the surface it is) and to the point shooter game, so you'll want your sound to be as straight and to the point as possible.